 Cups of Common Ingredients

-For reference, this table contains the weight of 1 Australian or US cup of common ingredients, plus the density for fine grained conversions.
+For reference, this table contains the weight of 1 Australian or US cup of common ingredients rounded to the nearest 5g, plus the density for fine grained conversions.

 |Ingredients||1 AU Cup (g)||1 US Cup (g)||Density (g/ml)|